-However our experience shows that irrespective of the business domain, certain aspects remain mission critical and need to be clearly defined.
+However, our experience shows that irrespective of the business domain, certain aspects remain mission-critical and need to be clearly defined.
 These include;

-- Customer Value Proposition: CVP is something that needs to addressed.
+- Customer Value Proposition: CVP is something that needs to be addressed.
 Simply put, it is the nature of the product/services mix and the value it can generate to meet customer expectations.
 Creation of value justifies the business entity.